shaik1002/biggitlabbomb/doc/user/project/import/index.md

 Prerequisites:

-- You must have the Owner role for the group.
+- You must have the Owner role of the group.

-Placeholder users are created on the destination instance while a group or project is imported.
+Placeholder users are created in the top-level group on the destination instance where a group or project are imported to.
+After the import, to view placeholder users for a group:
-To view placeholder users created during imports to a top-level group and its subgroups:

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Manage > Members**.